ESMValGroup/ESMValCore/doc/esmvalcore/config.rst

   drs:
     CMIP5: default

-Most of these settings are fairly self-explanatory, ie:
+Most of these settings are fairly self-explanatory, e.g.:

 .. code-block:: yaml